 She received her BA from Wesleyan University and her PhD from the University of Wisconsin.
 Her first book, Good Wives, Nasty Wenches, and Anxious Patriarchs: Gender, Race, and Power in Colonial Virginia (1996) won the American Historical Association’s John Dunning prize for the best book by a junior scholar.

 Her second book, Foul Bodies: Cleanliness in Early America (2009) won the Organization of American Historians Lawrence Levine prize in cultural history and the Society for the History of the Early American Republic book prize.
 She was awarded a Guggenheim Fellowship to complete her current book, Undoing Slavery: Abolitionist Body Politics and the Argument over Humanity (forthcoming, University of Pennsylvania Press).

 Dr Gus Casely-Hayford is a British museum curator, broadcaster, author, and cultural historian.
 He is from a noted Ghanaian family – his grandfather was a prominent pan-African politician in the then Gold Coast, his brother was a well-known fashion designer, and his sister is a high-profile lawyer and businessperson.

-He did a doctorate in African History at King’s College, London, and has worked in a very wide range of cultural institutions.
+He did a doctorate in African History at the School of Oriental and African Studies (SOAS), and has worked in a very wide range of cultural institutions.
 Until recently, he was the Director of the Smithsonian’s National Museum of African Art in Washington DC.
 He has now returned to the UK as Director of the new V&A East.